 Hot Chip were peerless Friday night headliners, with a stunning laser show (see main picture).
 They opened with Huarache Lights and covered old nineties dance classics plus a handful from their superb new album A Bathful of Ecstasy.

 “Attention Earth!
 This is Henge.
 We come in the name of rave.”
-Henge, festival set experts, put in one of the most entertaining and amusing sets and got the main stage action going.
+Henge, festival venerans, put in one of the most entertaining and amusing sets for adults and children, and got the main stage action going.

 Has Bluedot’s music lineup featured a theremin before?
 With its sci-fi electronic retro credentials, this instrument from the 1920s is a natural for Bluedot.
 The Radio Science Orchestra presented their composition Man out of the Moon; probably one of the most quirky events and one of the most lyrical and lovely.
 With the soothing sound and retro visuals of 50s American suburbia, I felt transported to a glamorous hotel lounge, elegantly sipping a Martini.

 Under the shadow of Kraftwerk’s impending appearance, young West Yorkshire band Working Men’s Club attracted a substantial crowd.
 They played a full-on noisy set of jagged post punk, including catchy first single Bad Blood – but just as things were going so well, it was suddenly curtailed to make way for the headliners.
-Post-festival interview with WMC here.
+You can find my speedy post-festival interview with WMC here.

 Seeing Kraftwerk live was a lifetime ambition for many people I spoke to and the arena was buzzing.
-The German godfathers of electronica hit the stage with visually exciting backdrops throughout the set, which were enhanced with our specially produced 3D glasses.
+The German godfathers of electronica hit the stage with visually exciting backdrops throughout the set, which were enhanced with specially produced 3D glasses.
 Man Machine was the highlight.
-Kraftwerk were a perfect fit for Bluedot and it will be interesting to see who else they can drum up from electronica’s history at future festivals.
+Kraftwerk were a perfect fit for Bluedot and it will be interesting to see who else the festival team can drum up from electronica’s history in the future.

-Bluedot’s music curators made sure there was a dazzling array of genres throughout the festival.
+Bluedot’s music curators made sure there was a dazzling array of genres over the duration.
 For Sunday, there was the intensity of The Lucid Dream‘s churning, mesmerising guitar-heavy psychedelia.
-Then we moved to hip hop with just in from New York’s sassy female duo Oshun.
+Then we moved to hip hop with just in from New York sassy female duo Oshun.
 Their set was a joy – slinky hip hop subtly woven with soul and jazz.

 The Orielles brought their perfect, jangly, sunny vibes to the main stage.
 Whereas one time it was cool sisters Sidonie and Esme who stole the limelight, now Henry is looking equally confident on stage.
 I Only Bought it for the Bottle and Sugar Tastes like Salt sounded particularly lush.
 We were also treated to a first hearing of a new song from their upcoming second album which is due for release on Valentine’s Day 2020.